undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

-Patras is a working port city, not a tourist resort — the social compact is straightforward and not deferential.
+Patras is a working port city, not a tourist resort; the social compact is straightforward and not deferential.
 Greet shopkeepers (kalimera, kalispera) and the response will be warm.
-The Apostle Andrew Cathedral is an active religious site — modest dress (covered shoulders, no shorts) is expected.
-Carnival is a participatory festival, not a spectator event — wear a costume, join the parades, do not photograph individuals without asking.
+The Apostle Andrew Cathedral is an active religious site, and modest dress (covered shoulders, no shorts) is expected.
+Carnival is participatory, not a spectator sport.
+Wear a costume and join the parades, and do not photograph individuals without asking.
 The Rio-Antirrio bridge pedestrian walkway is exposed and windy; do not lean on the railing or attempt to climb.
-The Roman Odeon is a National Monument used for live performances; visit during museum hours only, and follow staff instructions during events.
-Greek Orthodox Easter (often falling in April or early May) is the year's high holy week — many businesses close, some hotels close completely, plan accommodation accordingly.
+The Roman Odeon is a National Monument used for live performances.
+Visit during museum hours only, and follow staff instructions during events.
+Greek Orthodox Easter (often falling in April or early May) is the year's high holy week: many businesses close, some hotels close completely, so plan accommodation accordingly.

 Practical notes